Program Timeline & Resources

 BU Exit Survey In an effort to better the state of graduate education at Boston University, the administration asks that you take 10 minutes to complete the Boston University Doctoral Exit Survey.
 The results of this survey will be used to review the policies and practices of graduate programs and departments to improve the graduate education experience at BU.
 Additionally, select information will be shared with the Association of American University Data Exchange members.
 The exchange of data with peer schools allows the administration to compare graduate education here at BU to that of other schools.
 All responses to this survey will be kept strictly confidential.
 The survey data are reported only in aggregate form or in a manner that does not allow individual responses to be identified.
 Upon completion of the Boston University Doctoral Exit Survey, you will be re-directed to the National Science Foundation’s Survey of Earned Doctorates.
 The university requires that you take action on both the BU and the NSF surveys.
 At the completion of each survey, an email will be sent to your department or college verifying your participation.
 You will also have the opportunity to print a hard copy of the participation verification.

-Office Check Out Office and desk keys must be returned to Cam Phillip.
-Doctoral student offices should be cleaned and left in good condition.
-Failure to return keys may result in charges.
+Office Check Out Doctoral student offices should be cleaned and left in good condition.
+All personal belongings should be removed.

 Responsible Conduct of Research (RCR) Requirement All PhD students are required to complete the Boston University training for RCR for Doctoral or Postdoctoral Researchers.
-Once you have completed all three modules please submit the RCR Requirement Completion form to confirm that you have met your RCR requirement.
+Once you have completed all modules, please submit the RCR Requirement Completion form to confirm that you have met your RCR requirement.

-DS999 Grade At the conclusion of the semester in which you successfully defended your dissertation, the instructor of record for your department’s section of DS999 needs to enter in a grade of “P”.
-All past semesters of DS999 will automatically change from a J to a P. Only once this happens can the Master’s and PhD Center certify you for graduation.
+DS999 Grade At the conclusion of the semester in which you successfully defended your dissertation, the instructor of record for your department’s section of DS999 needs to enter in a grade of “P” (pass).
+All past semesters of DS999 will automatically change from a J to a P. Only once this happens can the Specialty Master’s and PhD Center certify you for graduation.

-Questrom’s PhD Program is full of students from around the world who are bringing innovative thinking to business.
-The Master’s and PhD Center would love to highlight your research and accomplishments to the community on our social media and building TV screens.
+Questrom’s PhD Program enrolls students from around the world who are bringing innovative thinking to business.
+The Specialty Master’s and PhD Center would love to highlight your research and accomplishments to the community on our social media and building TV screens.

 Electronic portfolios/websites are your place to show your best work, reflect your experiences, and, should you choose, present yourself to the world.
 View our Foliotek quick guide to get started.

-If you are a current Questrom PhD student in years 1-5 and have the opportunity to participate in a TA or RA role at Questrom beyond your fellowship obligation (15 hours per week for which you already receive your fellowship payments, tuition, insurance), you may do so for up to an additional 5 hours per week during the academic year and possibly more during the summer.
+If you are a current Questrom PhD student in years 1-5 and have the opportunity to participate in a TA or RA role at Questrom beyond your fellowship obligation, you may do so for up to an additional 5 hours per week during the academic year and possibly more during the summer.
 This can only be done if you have prior approval from your Faculty Advisor and the Director of the PhD Program.
 If you have obtained that permission, please follow these steps:

 Please note that we cannot help you secure a TA or RA position.
 You may obtain a TA or RA role in one of these 2 ways: